 We will be introducing new workflows to replace the Deployments tab and RCA view.
 As a result, they will soon no longer be supported.
-Instead, use notebooks for your investigation where you can run ad-hoc queries, view data over a longer time period, and run Change Intelligence.
+Instead, use notebooks for your investigation where you can run ad-hoc queries, view data over a longer time period, and run Cloud Observability’s correlation feature.

 The Service Health view on the Deployments tab shows you the latency, error rate, and operation rate of your Key Operations (operations whose performance is strategic to the health of your system) on the selected service.